lukemcg32/eecs445/P1/additionalQs.md

 Because the rbf kernel essentially corresponds to an infinite-dimensional implicit feature map, there's no finite coefficient vector by feature.
 With logistical regression we can call .coef_ to give us the weights by input feature (as we saw in question 2.f.), but this is not possible with KernelRidge rbf.

+Challenge write up:
+In the challenge section, I improved model performance by expanding the feature set beyond maximum values.
+Instead of using only the max for each variable, I extracted a richer set of summary statistics—minimum, mean, standard deviation, and last observed value.
+To further capture patient trajectory, I computed these summaries both over the full 48-hour period and within two clinically motivated windows: 0 to 24 hours and 24 to 48 hours after admission.
+This approach allowed the classifier to account for both baseline levels and short-term changes, which are often crucial signals in ICU outcomes.
+For example, the difference between first-day and second-day vitals can highlight deterioration that a single maximum would miss.
+This windowed feature engineering produced a more informative representation and led to stronger separation between patients who survived and those who did not.

+For hyperparameter tuning, I built a systematic grid search with cross-validation to evaluate penalties (L1, L2, and elastic-net) with their compatible solvers, a wide range of C values, and multiple class-weighting strategies.
+I optimized the parameter search on both F1 score and AUROC.
+The final configuration was L1 penalty with C=10, solver=liblinear, and class weights of WN=1 and WP=5.

+I especially valued applying GridSearchCV here, since I had prior exposure to it during my internship with Lumen Technologies.
+That experience made me more comfortable setting up multiple scoring metrics, nested parameter grids, and stratified folds.
+In this project, it allowed me to confirm that my final choice was not arbitrary but the result of systematic search across feasible configurations according to the sklearn documentation.
+Overall, the combination of trajectory-aware feature engineering and rigorous hyperparameter tuning produced a well-regularized, interpretable model suited for the challenge dataset.